xerafic/MercariAndroidQATests/README.md

 # MkAndroidQATests
-Assignment for Mercari on Android QA Test
+Assignment on Android QA Test

 This is actually my first time using Jetpack Compose library.
 I really enjoyed exploring it but I'm not 100% sure if it works or not.